imba/imba.io/content/handbook/language.md

         changes += 1 # changes += 1
         width += 10 # self.width += 10
 ```
-Self always refers to the closest *selfish* scope, and lone identifiers not declared in the lexical scope are treated as properties on self.
+Self always refers to the closest *selfish* scope, and lone identifiers not declared in the lexical scope are treated as properties on self. **Uppercased identifiers are not treated as accessors**.
+So `Array`, `Map`, or `SomeIdentifier` will always resolve the same way they do in JavaScript.

 ## Global variables